jtenner/libtelnet-ts/README.md

   the provided data buffer properly for emission to the socket, including the end marker.

-- `void telnet_finish_sb(telnet_t *telnet);`

-  Sends the end marker for a TELNET sub-negotiation command.
-This must be called after (and only after) a call has been made to telnet_begin_subnegotiation() and any negotiation data has been sent.

-  NOTE: telnet_subnegotiation() does have special behavior in PROXY mode, as in that mode this function will automatically detect the COMPRESS2 marker and enable zlib compression.

 #### IIId.
 Event Handling

 libtelnet-ts relies on an event-handling mechanism for processing the